samrae7/ts-node-starter/README.md

-#ts-node starter
+# ts-node starter

-##Set-up
+## Set-up

 ```
 yarn
 ```

-The you can run scripts like this
+Then you can run scripts like this

 ```
 yarn ts-node script.ts